Use OpenAI-Compatible APIs¶

 Base URL, not the full/chat/completionsURL - make sure the endpoint supports

-GET /models - make sure it supports
+GET /v1/models - make sure it supports

-id, not just a marketing name - provide an API key if the server requires bearer authentication
+POST /v1/chat/completions - provide an API key if the server requires bearer authentication

 Common mistakes¶